 The dislocation was reduced and an above elbow plaster was applied in flexion.

 Image 34 – Xray of Elbow With Ununited Olecranon and Broken Implant

-Following xray is of an elbow which must have been operated for fracture of olecranon and radial head dislocation [asumption- original history not available]
+Following xray is of an elbow which must have been operated for fracture of the olecranon and radial head dislocation [asumption- the original history not available]

 The xray shows a broken plate that fixed olecranon and a broken kwire that passes from humerus to radius.

 Image 35 – Xray of Reduced Monteggia Fracture Dislocation In A Child With Ulna In Malposition

 Nine years old child fell from the height and had Monteggia Fracture Dislocation [ Monteggia fracture dislocation involves fracture of upper ulna bone and dislocation of the radial head from the elbow.]